mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

 *  **Alias Name**
    Aliases are additional names for your virtual host.
 The same constraints apply to these additional names as to the host itself.
 Add aliases with the plus-button.

+   Information on how to  create a host using the command line can be found here.